Chris3606/GoRogue/README.md

 - Extension methods for IList are provided to select either a random index or random value from an IList.
 - Extension method provided for IEnumerable to convert the IEnumerable to a List.
 - Provides basic integer-based DisjointSet data structure, that implements path compression.

-## Roadmap
-This library is still in development - there are a number of important features on the horizon!
-These include:
-- Pathfinding Additions
-   - AStar implementation supporting custom heuristics/weights
-   - Dijkstra maps (commonly known as Goal Maps)
-- Statistics Library
-   - Utility classes to assist in dealing with interdependent character/monster statistics.
-- Demo Project/writeup
-- Map generation improvements
-   - More map generation algorithms (BSP Tree).
-   - Possibly improve RandomRoomsMapGenerator - change room placement strategy to be more even, or replace with BSP tree.
-- Additional FOV Algorithms
-   - Permissive-style FOV
-   - Others?

 ## Licensing
 ### GoRogue